millennium200/CustomPrefix/README.md

 ============
 Prefix plugin for Bukkit

-Enables owners to give admins or donors permission to change their own PermissionsEX & GroupManager* prefix with the command /prefix set {prefix}.
+Enables owners to give admins or donors permission to change their own prefix* with the command /prefix set {prefix}.

+* You must have a permissions plugin / prefix plugin which allows you to set a user's prefix through a command for this plugin to work.

 Bukkit Link: http://dev.bukkit.org/bukkit-plugins/customprefix/